Skip to Main Content

 Lake County Public Library does not allow animals in the Library, with the exception of service animals, service animal trainees and animals featured in programs sponsored by the Library.

 Service animals perform some of the functions and tasks that the individual with a disability cannot perform for him or herself.
-“Seeing eye dogs” are one type of service animals used by some individual who are blind.
-This is the type of service animal with which most people are familiar.
-But there are service animals that assist persons with other kinds of disabilities in their day-to-day activities, including alerting persons with hearing impairments to sounds and pulling wheelchairs or carrying and picking up things for persons with mobility impairments.
-A service animal is not a pet.
+Service animals perform tasks like guiding the blind, alerting the deaf, assisting those with seizures, reminding individuals to take medication, comforting PTSD (Post-Traumatic Stress Disorder) sufferers, and more.
+They're working animals, not pets.
 Service animals must be allowed in all public places.
 No special license or vest is required.
 The service animal must be fully controlled at all times.
 Both the person with the disability and the service animal must adhere to the library’s Patron Behavior Policy.

 Under the ADA, service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.